observablehq/stdlib/README.md

 The specified *input* need not be an HTMLInputElement, but it must support the *target*.addEventListener and *target*.removeEventListener methods of the [EventTarget interface](https://developer.mozilla.org/docs/Web/API/EventTarget/addEventListener).

-This generator implementation is used by Observable’s [viewof operator](https://beta.observablehq.com/@mbostock/a-brief-introduction-to-viewof) to define the current value of a view, and is based on [Generators.observe](#Generators_observe).
-One often does not use Generators.input directly, but it can be used to define a [generator cell](https://beta.observablehq.com/@mbostock/generator-cells-functions-and-objects) exposing the current value of an input.
-You can also read the values from the generator by hand.
-For example, to accumulate the first four values of an input:
+Generators.input is used by Observable’s [viewof operator](https://beta.observablehq.com/@mbostock/a-brief-introduction-to-viewof) to define the current value of a view, and is based on [Generators.observe](#Generators_observe).
+One often does not use Generators.input directly, but it can be used to define a [generator cell](https://beta.observablehq.com/@mbostock/generator-cells-functions-and-objects) exposing the current value of an input, and you can also read the yielded values by hand.
+For example, to accumulate the first four values:

 ```js
 {